victorien-provenzano/ubuntu-rails-postgres-graphql/readme.md

 vagrant destroy
 ```

-Note: if you have made changes to the data folder, but would like to return back to the inital setup run `git fetch --all` and `git reset --hard origin/master
+Note: if you have made changes to the data folder, but would like to return back to the inital state run `git fetch --all` and `git reset --hard origin/master
 `
 ### Resources
 1. Rails: https://guides.rubyonrails.org/getting_started.html